swiftlang/swift/docs/SIL/DebugBasicBlocks.md

 ### Combining with DIExpr

 Debug basic blocks coexist with `SILDebugInfoExpression`.
-When both are present, the `transform` block is evaluated first, then the DIExpr evaluates `op_deref` and fragments.
+When both are present, the `transform` block is evaluated first, then the DIExpr evaluates fragments.

+### Combining with fragments

 For example, when each field of the struct is tracked separately using fragments: